nehachoudhary0731/MediConnect-portal/README.md

 # Features
 - User Registration & Login
 - Password Hashing for Security
-- Create, Edit, and Delete Blog Posts
+- Create, Edit, draft and Delete Blog Posts
 - View Posts from All Users
-- User-specific Access Control (Only post owners can edit/delete)
+- User-specific Access Control (Only post owners(doctors)can edit/delete and see draft )
 - Responsive and clean design

 # Tech Stack